Skip to main content

 Automation/Scheduling

-cross-seed runs in Daemon mode by default on Unraid.
+runs in Daemon mode by default on Unraid.

-If you would like to schedule a periodic scan of your library, set the searchCadence option.
-If you would like to set up RSS scans, set the rssCadence option.
-If you would like to automatically check for cross-seeds when a download finishes, learn how to set up automatic searches for finished downloads.
+If you would like to automatically check for cross-seeds when a download finishes, learn how to set up with automatic searches.